simeonlin/qute-blog/README.md

 ## Open Topics:
 - [ ] Optimization of form-validation.
-- [ ] Using Unpoly and Tailwind CSS via webjars instead of CDN?
+- [ ] Include Tailwind CSS instead of CDN

 ## Setup of the Keys for the JWT Part
 To test the application you need a key-pair for the authentification with the JWT-session-token.